Subscribe Now: 1 Full Year for Only $7.95!

 - This attraction has a Single Rider line.

 Indiana Jones stays fairly mobbed all day.
-Try to ride during the first hour the park is open or use FASTPASS.
-Another alternative, if you don't mind riding alone, is to take advantage of the single rider line.
-Guests from the single rider line are tapped, one at a time, to fill any odd seats remaining in the ride vehicles before they are dispatched.
-Generally the wait for guests in the single rider line is about one-third that of guests in the regular queue.
-Be forewarned that the single rider line at Indiana Jones is a bit of a maze, requiring you to negotiate your way up the exit ramp, up one elevator, across a walkway over the track, then down another elevator to the loading area.
+Try to ride during the first hour the park is open or use FastPass.
+Another alternative, if you don’t mind riding alone, is to take advantage of the single-rider line, where the wait is generally about one-third that of guests in the regular queue.
+Be forewarned that the single-rider line at Indiana Jones is a bit of a maze, requiring you to negotiate your way up the exit ramp, up one elevator, across a walkway over the track, and then down another elevator to the loading area.

 There is one other thing you should know.
 Indiana Jones, because it is high-tech, breaks down a lot.
 The Disney people will announce that the ride is broken but usually will not estimate how long repairs will take.
-From our experience, most glitches are resolved in approximately 15 to 30 minutes, and probably the best advice is to stick it out.
+From our experience, most glitches are resolved in approximately 15–30 minutes, and probably the best advice is to stick it out.

-If you miss Indiana Jones in the early morning and the FASTPASSes are all gone, use the single rider line or try again during a parade or Fantasmic!, or during the hour before the park closes.
-Regarding the latter, like every attraction in Disneyland, cast members will admit anyone to the attraction who is in line at closing time.
+If you miss Indiana Jones in the early morning and the FastPasses are all gone, use the single-rider line or try again during a parade or Fantasmic!, or during the hour before the park closes.
+Regarding the latter, the Disney folks will usually admit to the attraction anyone in line at closing time.
 During one visit to Indiana Jones, Disneyland Park closed at 8 p.m.
 We hopped in the line for Indiana Jones at 7:45 p.m. and actually got on the ride at 8:30 p.m.

 - We rate this attraction as Not To Be Missed.